 If you’re staying longer in Prague, especially during summer, it’s better to buy a bike than to rent one as rental prices for more than one week would cost you the same as a cheap new bike.

 Now you no longer need to weave your way through traffic to get where you want to go.
-Five special trams allow you to travel with your bike comfortably, safely and quickly.
+Five special tram lines allow you to travel with your bike comfortably, safely and quickly.
 These trams run in selected directions all day long on weekends and from 8 p.m. to 6 a.m. on weekdays.
 (1. Dejvicka – Divoka Sarka; 2.
 Nadrazi Holesovice – Trojska – Sidliste Dablice – Vozovna Kobilisy; 3.
 Nadrazi Modrany – Sidliste Modran; 4.
 Palmovka – Bulovka – Sidliste Dablice – Vozovna Kobilisy; 5.
 Smichovske nadrazi – Sidliste Barrandov)

 You can take advantage of special bike buses and bike trains for trips to Prague’s surrounding areas.
 A bike bus for 25 bikes runs from Dobřichovice through Černolice, Řitka and Mníšek pod Brdy to Kytín, linking with connections from Prague.
 Bike trains will help you discover the entire area west of Prague towards Slaný.
 Another excellent option is to transport your bike on ferries; as is the case with trams, the metro and bike trains, bike transport service on ferries is free of charge.